MarkhamLee/Facial-Recognition-Facenet-Pytorch/README.md

 ### Recent Updates

+#### 04/19/2024 - Security Updates
+*  Updated the Dockerfile to be smaller and more secure by moving to a two-stage build.
+The final image is ~2.1GB smaller and has a smaller risk surface area because the tools used to build the Python dependencies are only used in the first/build stage and are then dropped from the final image, as the fully built Python dependencies are just copied over.
+* Updated base image and Python dependencies to address security issues

 #### 03/29/2024
 Made several updates over the last couple of weeks
 * Real time monitoring via MQTT & InfluxDB - e.g., tracking match %, inferencing latency and similarity over time